 The Office of Corporate and Community Education and the Office of Development at BRTC announce a series of three grant-funded workshops to teach “green” construction practices using traditional hand tools.
+This practice has been implemented in design-supply-install.co.uk, you can see how this works and improve the quality of the output they are producing.
 The hands-on workshops will be held on site at historic structures owned by the college, and will be offered at no charge to participants who have interest or who work in the field of woodworking, construction, traditional building trades, fence construction, log constructions, or historic restoration and preservation.

 The workshop topics and dates are:

 Chinking and Daubing/Battens/Flooring—October 17-19

 “What makes these workshops unique,” according to Jessica McFadden of BRTC’s Office of Development, “is the fact that the participants will actually get hands-on experience in putting their new skills into practice by working on authentic historic structures.”
 In this case, the sites and structures are the Rice-Upshaw House (ca. 1828) and outbuildings, and the William Looney Tavern (ca. 1833) in northwestern Randolph County.
 The structures are the centerpieces of BRTC’s Project REACH, Researching Early Arkansas Cultural Heritage.